 The most common and widely use technology is the Ethernet network technology, which helps establish the network system of any group of computers.

 By physically connecting the individual computer units to each other through wiring, you can form the network system using the Ethernet technology, which various types of devices use.

 Such devices that use the Ethernet network technology are switches, bridges, routers and hubs for the most part.

 Twisted pair wire, coaxial cables and fiber optics, are mostly employed to start an Ethernet networking system.

 When it comes to wirelesses networking system, a physically welding or wiring techniques is not involved as the wirelesses technology is base on the radio and infrared signals technology.

-However, Ethernet network systems are still the most economical, and reliable system that exist today in the industry.
+However, Ethernet network systems are still the most economical, and reliable system that exists today in the industry.